-Silver prices surged higher on Wednesday, testing resistance near the 50-day moving average at 23.37.
-Support is seen near the 10-day moving average at 22.61.
-Short-term momentum is positive as the fast stochastic recently generated a crossover buy signal.
-Prices are overbought as the fast stochastic is printing a reading of 94, above the overbought trigger level of 80.
+Silver prices attempted to move higher but failed and settled nearly unchanged into the close.
+Support near the 10-day moving average at 23.46.
+Resistance is seen near the September highs at 24.82..
+The 10-day moving average crossed above the 50-day moving average, which means a short-term uptrend is in place.
+Short-term momentum turned negative as the fast stochastic generated a crossover sell signal.
 Medium-term momentum has turned positive as the MACD (moving average convergence divergence) index generated a crossover buy signal.
 This occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).
-The MACD histogram is printing in positive territory with an upward sloping trajectory which points to higher prices.
+The MACD histogram is printing in positive territory with a flattening trajectory which points to consolidation.

 This article was originally posted on FX Empire